React Native Development Environment Installation:

 This article is about how to install and configure React Native CLI environment.

 First, we will learn how to install the framework, then check whether it works well and finally develop an app.
+To have an overview of usereducer in React and React Native Interview Questions, click here.

 This article guides first-time React Native users, junior developers, and developers with no experience with React Native.
 If curiosity nudged you to learn the framework due to the hype around React, then this is the guide you need.